 This diagnosis is often made early in pregnancy and many die before the pregnancy comes to term.

-I personally believe, after looking after many many of these children over the past 20 years, that again the focus should be on getting your child home to be part of your family and enjoy their life.
-If they then ‘declare’ themselves as fighters and are otherwise doing well, a surgical consult may be warranted.
+I personally believe, after caring for many of these children over the past 20 years, that the focus should be on getting your child home to be part of your family and enjoy their life.
+If they then ‘declare’ themselves as fighters and are otherwise doing well a surgical consult may be warranted.